 There are risks on both sides – risk to the dispensary, risk to the individual.
 If someone hires a firm like yours, what are you typically providing for them?

-It depends on what they need, but the starting point for us is to know your data, know where it’s going, know what’s happening with it.
-We would generally want to sit down with stakeholders and say, okay, what is it that you’re collecting?
+It depends on what they need, but the starting point for us is knowing your data, knowing where it’s going, and knowing what’s happening with it.
+So we would generally want to sit down with stakeholders and say, okay, what is it that you’re collecting?
 Are you collecting driver’s license numbers?
 Are you collecting purchase information?
 Where is it being stored?
 How is it being stored?
 What third parties is it going out to?
 Do you have a loyalty program service provider that you’re sharing the data with, and how is it secured along the way.

 Also, internally facing privacy and security policies, building out procedures, and implementing things like access controls or supporting them if they don’t have an encryption solution.
-Making sure that they know what their options are and helping implement them.
-From kind of the administrative point of view, knowing your data and putting the right controls in.
-All the way down to the technical controls and helping them make selections and implement controls.
+Ensure that they know what their options are and helping implement them—from kind of the administrative point of view, knowing your data and putting the right controls in—down to the technical controls and helping them make selections and implement controls.

 Is data privacy and security something that the industry is aware of? are they seeking this, or are they ”we’ll get to it once we have a problem?”

 Well, Dan, we very much appreciate you spending some time today.
-I think you’re going to be really busy shortly because I think that we will, unfortunately, see these breaches.
-As you said, once cannabis businesses become vulnerable, then they finally understand they should have done something about it.
+I think you will be busy shortly because I believe that we will, unfortunately, see these breaches.
+But, as you said, once cannabis businesses become vulnerable, they finally understand they should have done something about it.